-- Grabbing a co-worker forcefully, demanding physical or sexual contact, pawing, hitting, pinching, touching, groping or kissing against the will are all labelled as the worst sexually provocating scenarios in a workplace!
+- Grabbing a co-worker forcefully, demanding physical or sexual contact, pawing, hitting, pinching, touching, groping, or kissing against the will are all labeled as the worst sexually provocating scenarios in a workplace!

 These sexual advances are always made in private and start as a casual brush of the body followed by a load of apologies.
 You may not even realize but your tormentor may be standing beside you offering consolation by staring deep into your eyes and reach out to grab you smoothly from your back, taking you unawares.
 By the time you realize this, the incidents become uncountable and the damage is done already.
 Learn to recognize the touch; learn to recognize the body language.

 - Is he or she bending towards you to speak very close to your face?

 - Is the action involving a frequent touch?

 - Has your personal space been crossed?